We see hundreds of food recalls every year. Many lead to illnesses. Some are quite serious. Some lead to people being hospitalized or even dying.

 - Stop by the customer service desk of the grocery stores you shop at and ask how they notify customers of recalls.

-— Sign up with any grocery store you shop at regularly to be notified by phone, text or email if an item you purchased has been recalled.
+- Sign up with any grocery store you shop at regularly to be notified by phone, text or email if an item you purchased has been recalled.
 Chances are high that the store will find out about a recall before government regulators will issue any announcements.
-Check the email or phone number the grocery store has for messages at least once a day.
+Check the email or phone number you gave to the grocery store for messages at least once a day.

-— Consider shopping only at stores with a good recall notification policy, especially if you buy many products that are frequently recalled, such as produce, including lettuce and other vegetables, or if someone in your home has severe food allergies.
+- Consider shopping only at stores with a good recall notification policy, especially if you buy many products that are frequently recalled, such as produce, including lettuce and other vegetables, or if someone in your home has severe food allergies or is very young or very old or immune compromised.
+Vulnerable people are more likely to develop serious disease.

-— If you don’t want to sign up for all food recalls, but perhaps just those involving salmonella, E. coli or listeria, or certain undeclared allergens (like peanuts or wheat), then set up Google news alerts with those keywords to be delivered to your email daily or in real time.
+- If you don’t want to sign up for all food recall notifications from the FDA and USDA, but perhaps just those involving Salmonella, E. coli or Listeria, or certain undeclared allergens (like peanuts or wheat), then set up news alerts with those keywords through Google or another search engine to be delivered to your email daily or in real time.

-— Pay attention to some type of national news, whether it’s a TV broadcast, a newspaper, an email summary of the day’s headlines
+- Pay attention to some type of national news, whether it’s a TV broadcast, a newspaper or an email summary of the day’s headlines.

 Consumer Watchdog, U.S. PIRG Education Fund